fozosan/Interactive-Peak-Fit-GUI/README.md

 # Interactive-Peak-Fit-GUI
-Interactive peak fit GUI for spectra (Gaussian–Lorentzian / pseudo-Voigt)
+Interactive peak fit GUI for any spectroscopy (Gaussian–Lorentzian / pseudo-Voigt)

 Designed by Farhan Zahin,
 built with ChatGPT